Astrofest 2018

-As some of you are probably already aware, last weekend saw the return of Astrofest at Kensington town hall.
-It was great to be able to attend another year and it was an absolute pleasure to be able to chat to so many current and aspiring astrophotographers.
+As some of you are probably already aware, last weekend saw the return of Astrofest at Kensington Town Hall.
+It was great to attend another year and an absolute pleasure to chat to so many current and aspiring astrophotographers.
 A big thank you to everyone that attended and we hope to see you again next year!

-On a personal note, I’m a relatively new member to the Atik team and this was the first time I made the journey down to London for Astrofest.
-It’s safe to say I wasn’t disappointed.
-I learnt a huge amount by just talking to everyone there, both those just interested in astronomy and those running some of the stalls.
-It’s a great place to share knowledge and get stuck into conversation with those that share the same hobby as you, I highly recommend Astrofest to anyone that hasn’t yet been.
+On a personal note, I’m a relatively new member of the Atik team and this was my first journey to London for Astrofest.
+I wasn’t disappointed.
+I learned a huge amount just by talking to everyone there, both those interested in astronomy and those running some of the stalls.
+It’s a great place to share knowledge and converse with those who share the same hobby—I highly recommend Astrofest to anyone who hasn’t been.

-I wasn’t the only newcomer to the Atik stall, as many of you already know QSI are now part of the same group as Atik and we were proud to be able to showcase their cameras at Astrofest.
-We had a lot of people saying how great it was that QSI will continue making cameras and we are honoured to be able to help keep their high quality range on the market.
+I wasn’t the only newcomer to the Atik stall.
+Many of you know that QSI are now part of the same group as Atik, and we were proud to showcase their cameras at Astrofest.
+Many people commented on how great it was that QSI will continue making cameras, and we are honoured to help keep their high-quality range on the market.

 Our new app

-With the success of our newest version of the Infinity Software we have been working on a new image acquisition app and we were lucky enough to be able to set up an alpha test version for you to use at Astrofest.
-While it is still very early days in terms of the app’s design it was great to see people playing around with it and we’re really excited with how it’s turning out.
-It’s still a long way off completion but events like Astrofest are a good opportunity for us to showcase what we’re working on and get feedback from you about how we could improve it (and it means those that attend get a sneak peak and what we’ve got in store for the future).
+With the success of our newest version of the Infinity Software, we have been working on a new image acquisition app and were lucky to set up an alpha test version for Astrofest.
+While still early in design, it was great to see people experimenting with it.
+Events like Astrofest allow us to showcase what we’re working on and get feedback, giving attendees a sneak peek of what’s in store for the future.

 The Atik Horizon

-We really enjoyed speaking to everyone and answering any questions you may have.
-Astrofest is one of those great opportunities for us to be able to speak to people in real time and get some high quality feedback about our cameras.
-We were especially pleased to hear the comments from those that own the new Horizon camera.
-With it being our first CMOS camera the Horizon is an exciting product for us as all and being able to hear first hand that people are enjoying using it is great news.
-We look forward to seeing more of the stunning images that you’ve all been taking with the Horizon and if you’re hiding some at home please feel free to send them over to us.
-Astrophotography is our passion and we love seeing the images you all create.
+We really enjoyed speaking to everyone and answering questions.
+Astrofest is a great opportunity to get real-time feedback on our cameras.
+We were especially pleased to hear comments from those who own the new Horizon camera.
+As our first CMOS camera, the Horizon is an exciting product, and hearing that people are enjoying it is fantastic.
+We look forward to seeing more of the stunning images captured with the Horizon—please feel free to send yours to us!

 The 16200 and EFW3

-With the introduction of our new EFW3 filter wheel, a 7 position filter wheel that can be attached directly to the 16200 for minimal backfocus, Astrofest allowed us to show people how it looks and feels in person.
-It was also a great chance for those interested in the 16200 to get some more information.
-The 7 positions in the EFW3 allows for both narrowband and LRGB imaging without having to spend time playing around with your setup and it was good to hear that the changes we’ve made to the design have helped improve reliability.
+With the introduction of our new EFW3 filter wheel, a 7-position filter wheel that attaches directly to the 16200 for minimal backfocus, Astrofest allowed us to show people how it looks and feels in person.
+It was also a great opportunity for those interested in the 16200 to get more information.
+The 7 positions in the EFW3 allow for both narrowband and LRGB imaging without extra setup time, and attendees appreciated the design improvements for enhanced reliability.

 Our annual competition

-As always we are already looking forward to the next Astrofest and if you didn’t manage to catch us this year we hope you can find time at one of the other shows we will be attending throughout the year.
+As always, we are already looking forward to the next Astrofest.
+If you didn’t catch us this year, we hope you can attend one of the other shows we will be at throughout the year.